Do Tax Preparers Need Professional Liability Insurance?

 Comparing Business Owners Policy (BOP) vs Home Office Insurance

-If you have a brick-and-mortar location, you’ll need a business owner’s policy with property and liability coverage.
-This policy covers your building and equipment and provides professional liability insurance if someone gets injured on your property.
-Nearly every small to medium business with a physical location carries it.
+If you have a brick-and-mortar location, you’ll need a business owner’s policy (BOP) with property and liability coverage.
+This combines property insurance (to cover your building and equipment) with general liability insurance, which protects you if someone is injured on your property.
+Nearly every small to medium business with a physical location carry this type of policy

 If you work from home, you may consider home office insurance.
 Like a BOP, home office insurance protects your business equipment.
 Some policies also offer liability coverage for injury on your property, although you can reasonably forgo this coverage if you work primarily with remote clients.
 You can usually purchase home office insurance as an add-on to your homeowners’ policy.